hognogicristina/kata-trivia-java/readme.md

 - Work in small steps, continuously running tests
 - Commit frequently such that you made a mistake or took a wrong turn, you can revert to safety.
 - Never be afraid to Revert and explore another design idea

-***
-After you're DONE, zip your work and send it to Victor for review.
-***

-Afterwards, if you want even more...

 ## Follow-up [optional]